MajoorWaldi/ComfyUI-Majoor-ProjectSettings/README.md

   - saves workflows into the project folder
   - optional **mirror** into `ComfyUI/workflows/` for compatibility.
 - **Project signature in workflow** (`graph.extra.mjr_project`) to keep provenance.
+- **Empty-graph guard**: the status bar turns red when the current graph has no nodes and the extension will prompt you to create or switch to a project, and there is an optional `MajoorPS: Black status when no project` setting so you can work in a test mode without the warning color.
 - **Safe path guardrails**: blocks absolute paths, drive paths, `..`, and other escape attempts.
+- **Workflow Utilities: Fix Missing Models** inside the Project Settings panel (no top menu).
+- **Workflow Utilities: Download Missing Models** inside the Project Settings panel (recipes + direct URLs).
+- **Advanced fingerprint cache** (optional) for future hash-based model resolution.

 ---